 Meet Susan Groves, Curator / Director

 Susan is an alumna of Goucher College in Baltimore with a BA in Communications.
-A life long lover of art, Susan grew up in Lexington but ended up moving all over the United States in her job as a radio DJ.
+A life long lover of art, Susan grew up in Lexington but ended up moving all over the United States in her job as a radio DJ and Programmer.
 She collected art from all her travels, and after 25 years away, decided Lexington was where she wanted to be.
 She moved back and began her journey at the Cabell Gallery in 2015.
-Susan now resides in Rockbridge County, Virginia with her husband Kevan, her two cats, and her two dogs.
+She still enjoys an occasional appearance on local radio and her job as an adjunct instructor at Dabney S Lancaster Community College.
+Her main joy, however, is in finding emerging artists and sharing this regions incredible artistic talent with all the patrons of the Cabell Gallery.
+That and, of course, her family.
+Susan resides in Rockbridge County, Virginia with her husband Kevan, her two cats, her two dogs and occasionally her globe trotting parents.

 Meet Christian Worth, Gallery Assistant